Our Funeral Celebrant Training Tutors

 Sarah has pursued an eclectic career path; and funeral celebrancy is its third stage.
 As a professionally trained violinist, she has performed in many ensembles and has also taught.
 Sarah moved into mainstream primary teaching and pioneered special educational needs work, ran training courses, and held a research post in ‘Barriers to Learning’, all of which she found absorbing.
 Her last 10 years were in Special Education – teaching secondary age pupils with severe and profound learning difficulties, and mentoring newly-qualified support assistants and teachers.
 Each stage has involved additional study and life changes.
 Sarah is therefore passionate about nurturing students from diverse backgrounds and life experiences as they begin to engage with the demands of their new careers in funeral celebrancy.

 Prior to training with Civil Ceremonies, Lorraine worked as a nurse for over 20 years both in the UK and New Zealand.
 Having worked as a Specialist Nurse and a Practice Nurse, Lorraine has been privileged to care for some amazing people, who she says have taught her a great deal about human courage and strength.
 This knowledge and life experience underpins everything she offers as a funeral celebrant, and Lorraine brings true empathy and compassion to her role.
 She prides herself on working alongside families to create and deliver personal and bespoke ceremonies.
 Lorraine enjoys her involvement with the training of new funeral celebrants, bringing her life skills and experience to support students during their training.
 Beyond the classroom Lorraine feels passionately about self-care and co-facilitates online workshop sessions encouraging celebrants to maintain a healthy work life balance, caring for their own mental health and well-being.
-She is a strong advocate of reflective practice as a means of ongoing learning and informing future practice.
+Lorraine runs the reflective practice sessions available for practicing celebrants.

 Olivia qualified as a celebrant in 2014 and has conducted hundreds of funerals, each of them different.
 She is passionate about the importance of helping each of her clients to create a service that is right for them and their family.
 Her training as a solicitor was followed by many years of work in legal services.
 This has given her a wide range of skills and invaluable life experience and she is keen to pass on her vast knowledge of funerals and the process of creating meaningful farewells.